otmanon/MeltingIcePrototype/README.tex.md

-# Freezing Using Finite Elements
+# Dendritic Freezing Using Finite Elements
 This project aims to model freezing by using Finite Element Meshes.
 Freezing occurs when a water particle collides with the surface of a pre-existing ice structure, has the correct temperature profile to freeze (mainly that it is below the freezing temperature of water) *and* it can find an appropriate bonding spot to attach itself to said surface.
 Unpacking this, we will see there are three main main contributions to the freezing process, the transportation and motion of a free water particle through space, the transportation of heat through space, and finally the ability for the particle to find a bonding location in the ice.

 Usually, freezing occurs in scenarios where one of these three processes are slower than the others.
 For example, if particles attach immediately to the surface with no difficulty and we are in a medium that conducts heat instantly, the entire process is limited by the particle motion in that medium.
 If we are in a super saturated medium (so particles are readily available everywhere) and heat conducts instantly through the medium, the freezing process is limited by the kinetics of the freezing process.